DaemonLife/nixos_hyprland/README.md

 # nixos_hyprland
 My first Hyprland setup on NixOS

-## Install
+## Preparing
-1. Remove hardware-configuration.nix file.
-It will be generate auto.
-2. Change username "user" in configs if you use other name.
+1. Change username "user" in configs if you use other name.
 Also change hostname if you need.
 I use "nixos".
-3. Place all configs to /home/[your_user]/nix
+2. Place all configs to /home/[your_user]/nix and open this nix folder.

+## Install
+I have two configurated devices:
+- GPD pocket 3 ("gpd-pocket-3")
+- IdeaPad 5 Pro 14ACN ("lenovo")

+For Lenovo run:
+nixos-rebuild switch --flake . #lenovo
+For GPD:
-4. Run command in this folder: nixos-rebuild switch --flake .
+nixos-rebuild switch --flake . #gpd-pocket-3

+If you use other then for quickly start I recommend you remove file .../nix/devices/lenovo/hardware-configuration.nix and after all run: nixos-rebuild switch --flake . #lenovo

+Reboot.
+Done.

+## Using
+For rebuild use "update [device]", for update and rebuild - "upgrade [device]"

 ## Tips
 To set up your Telegram auto-update theme, follow these steps: